 For many of the earlier years at least, it’s probable another

-member of the Smith household was Francis son/stepson, James, who, like
+member of the Smith household was Francis' son James, who, like

 his brother-in-law William, went on to become a printer by trade.

 The next official record of Francis is in 1891, when he was transferred from Brisbane Hospital to the Dunwich Benevolent Asylum on Stradbroke Island on February 18.
-His admission records note "he has been unable to work for two years" (at the time of his admission to Dunwich, he was more than 83 years old!).
+His admission records note "he has been unable to work for two years" (at the time of his admission to Dunwich, he was nearly 85 years old!).

 Francis survived for only two months at Dunwich, dying in April 1891.
 He was buried in an unmarked, but numbered grave (no. 931) in Dunwich cemetery, a picturesque spot overlooking Moreton Bay